tianocore-docs/edk2-BuildSpecification/7_build_environment/73_guided_tools.md

   If using automatic offset feature, the build tools byte-align numeric values, while `VOID*` PCD types will be aligned using the following rules:

-  * ASCII strings, "string", will be byte aligned.
+  * ASCII strings, "string" or 'string', will be byte aligned.
-  * Unicode strings, L"string" will be two-byte aligned.
+  * Unicode strings, L"string" or L'string' will be two-byte aligned.
   * Byte arrays, {0x00, 0x01} will be 8-byte aligned.

   If the developer manually assigns offset values in the DSC file, the developer